BrightGu/MediumVC/index.md

 ## MediumVC: Any2-to-any voice conversion

-We propose MediumVC, an utterance-level method towards A2A.
-Before that, we propose [SingleVC](https://github.com/BrightGu/SingleVC) to perform A2O tasks(X<sub>i</sub> → Ŷ<sub>i</sub>) , X<sub>i</sub> means utterance i spoken by X).
-The Ŷ<sub>i</sub> are considered as SSIF.
-To build SingleVC, we employ a novel data augment strategy: pitch-shifted and duration-remained(PSDR) to produce paired asymmetrical training data.
-Then, based on pre-trained SingleVC, MediumVC performs an asymmetrical reconstruction task(Ŷ<sub>i</sub> → X̂<sub>i</sub>).
-Due to the asymmetrical reconstruction mode, MediumVC achieves more efficient feature decoupling and fusion.
-Experiments demonstrate MediumVC performs strong robustness for unseen speakers across multiple public datasets.

-This page provides converted speech samples.

 ### LibriSpeechs
 1. F2F, A voice on the beach under the cliff began to sing.
 2. F2M, The two started to walk back along the road toward town.